+Manual chart updates, which are subject to human error, must be distinguished from updates applied automatically.
 A selection of standardised symbols must be made available for preparing hand-entered chart corrections.
-These are distinguishable from updates entered automatically.
 The original chart features must not be removed or altered.
-A description and list of all symbols reserved for manual updates is contained in Appendix C-1
+A description and list of all symbols reserved for manual chart updates is contained in Appendix C-1

 Manual corrections to non-ENC S-100 products